romicgd/azure-arm-application-templates/README.md

-# Azure Resource Manager QuickStart Templates
+# Azure Resource Manager Templates

 The list of templates with brief descriptions is below.
 Additional descriptions are provided in each folder Readme.